 Lenders want to make money as well, but not by writing bad loans.
 And they certainly don’t want to let any fraudulent activity make its way through their doors.

-This means taking a hard look at yourself and determining what your weaknesses and strengths are.
+This means taking a hard look at yourself and determining what your weaknesses and strengths are as a mortgage borrower.
 This is exactly what a lender will do.

-Ultimately, you want your loan application to be as strong as possible and to make sense so approval will be the only option; underwriters tend to love common sense.
+Ultimately, you want your loan application to be as strong as possible and to make sense so approval will be the only option; mortgage underwriters tend to love common sense.

-If you don’t check your credit score before applying for a mortgage, the deal could be DOA, so it’s key to know where you stand before looking to purchase or refinance.
+If you don’t check your credit score before applying for a mortgage, the deal could be DOA, so it’s key to know where you stand before looking to purchase a home or refinance your mortgage.